volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 After successful installation open `my-first-app` in your favorite code editor and from the root folder execute:

-`yarn start`
+`npm start` or `yarn start`

-**Important note:** make sure to install `yarn` as well.
+**Important note:** make sure to install `yarn` as well it you want to use it.

-If everything wen well, your browser will open ``[`http://localhost:3000/`](http://localhost:3000/)`` and your first React application will be up and running:
+If everything wen well, the browser will open ``[`http://localhost:3000/`](http://localhost:3000/)`` and the first React application will be up and running:

 ![React application started](/img/screenshot-2020-06-04-at-17.35.41.png "Application successfully started")

 Try to make any change in `src/App.js` file.

 The change will be applied immediately, as the page will automatically reload if you make changes to the code.

 ## Application's structure